Overnightt/Bruteforcer/README.md

-# Bruteforcer
+#Bruteforcer

-**Bruteforcer** is a project written in C, developed to strengthen my understanding of the C programming language.
+Bruteforcer is a project written in C, developed to strengthen my understanding of the C programming language.

-## Goal
+##Goal

-The objective is to build a simple tool capable of brute-forcing passwords that the user enters as a parameter of the function.
+The goal of this project is to build a simple tool capable of brute-forcing passwords provided by the user.

-## Current Features
+##Current Features

-- Prompts the user to enter a password.
+-Prompts the user to enter a password.
-- Runs a function that attempts to guess the password using brute-force, works by recursion.
+-Uses a recursive function to attempt to guess the password via brute-force.

-## Weaknesses
+##Weaknesses

-- Inefficient
+-Inefficient and slow for longer passwords.
-- High memory usage
+-High memory usage.
-- only works on short password
+-Only works reliably on short passwords.